-At Hill View School, the teachers set targets for individual children, based on information from the parent and child.
-The SENCo may be consulted, and guidance on targets and next steps got from the following sources to compliment the information from outside professionals.
-Click on the image to access a download where available, or see SENCo for a non-downloadable resources.
+At Hill View School, the teachers set targets for individual children, based on observation, assessment and information from the parent and child.
+The SENDCo may be consulted, and guidance on targets and next steps got from the following sources to compliment the information from outside professionals.
+Click on the image to access a download where available, or see SENDCo for a non-downloadable resources.